vectorize-io/langstream/examples/applications/query-couchbase/README.md

    - Choose "Full Text Search" from the index type options.

 4. **Configure the Index:**
-   - Provide a name for your search index.
+   - Name the index 'vector-search'.
    - Select the bucket that you want to index.
    - Add a new type mapping by selecting the 'Embeddings' field.
 Ensure the type and dimensions are set to vector and 1536 respectively.